Tag: theory

 -

-Do you ever have trouble naming notes?
+Do you ever have trouble with title ideas for notes?
 Or worse, do you struggle to find your notes after writing them?
 You aren’t alone.
 It’s a common axiom in the programming world that there are only two hard things in computer science, and one of them is naming things.
-Here’s a few ideas to make naming notes […]
+Here’s a few title ideas…

 -